The basics of a pregnancy test

 Potential causes of false positives

-Several factors can lead to a false positive result:
+Several factors can cause a false positive result:

-- Medicines Some hCG-containing drugs can lead to a false positive result.
+- Medication: Certain drugs containing hCG can lead to a false positive result.

-- Molar pregnancy A rare condition in which an abnormal form of pregnancy can produce hCG.
+- Molar pregnancy: A rare condition where an abnormal form of pregnancy can produce hCG.

-- Medical anomalies Some medical conditions, such as certain ovarian cysts, can also produce hCG.
+- Medical abnormalities: Certain medical conditions such as certain ovarian cysts can also produce hCG.

 Distinguishing between true and false positives